 A record is kept of all training (including induction) and professional development activities undertaken by staff, which is overseen by the responsible individual, to ensure that the dental team are suitably skilled and qualified.
+Ms Thomas confirmed that the relevant practitioners would undertake refresher training for conscious sedation.

-The care and treatment of patients is being provided by a dental team that is appropriately trained to carry out their duties.
+The care and treatment of patients is being provided by a dental team that is generally appropriately trained to carry out their duties.